titu1994/tfdiffeq/README.md

 Similar to the PyTorch codebase, this library provides ordinary differential equation (ODE) solvers implemented in Tensorflow Eager.
 For usage of ODE solvers in deep learning applications, see [Neural Ordinary Differential Equations paper](https://arxiv.org/abs/1806.07366).

-As the solvers are implemented in Tensorflow, algorithms in this repository are fully supported to run on the GPU.
+As the solvers are implemented in Tensorflow, algorithms in this repository fully support running on the GPU, and are differentiable.

 ## Caveats